Mohawk Gold Cup

-The Gold Cup Invitational Pace is a harness race for Standardbred pacers age three and older.
-It is run at a distance of one mile at Mohawk Racetrack in Campbellville, Ontario.
+The Mohawk Gold Cup is an invitational harness race for Standardbred pacers age three and older.
+It is run at a distance of one mile at Woodbine Mohawk Park in Campbellville, Ontario.

 The race has been a permanent fixture at Mohawk Raceway since 2011 but was initially run at Greenwood Raceway in Toronto and would also be hosted in various years by both Woodbine Racetrack and Mohawk Raceway.

+It was named as a Grade III race when graded stakes classifications were introduced to harness racing in 2025.